shundhammer/qdirstat/README.md

 - 2015-12-31  New Year's Eve release

+  - Added the URL of the current item in the status bar at the bottom of the main window.
+If more than one item is selected, it displays the total sum of all selected items there.

   - Treemap zoom in / out / zoom reset works.
 The treemap now automatically zooms out if an item outside its current scope is clicked in the tree view.